honey-glitch/eb04_code_master_piezoelectric_transducer/pedagogy/README.md

 <u> <b>Description: </b> Step by step instructions are provided at each level in the simulator to make it more user friendly. </u>
 <br>
- Various runs of the same experiment are possible by changing the different input values of pressure.
+u> <b>Scope: </b> Various runs of the same experiment are possible by changing the different input values of pressure. </u>

 <br/>
 <div align="right">